 - 2018 – “Transmission”

-It’s gonna be a long weekend so go prepared.
+It will be a long weekend so best go prepared with enough change of clothes, snacks and your computer(s).
 Some venues offer free snacks while others sell them.
 Again, read the rules and descriptions of each location to get a sense of what’s in store for you.
 Pack some toiletries, water and your own snacks for comfort.

 That’s it!
 Have fun with thousands of game enthusiasts across the world creating something beautiful.